insure logo

 ZIP codes with the cheapest car insurance in Arizona

-Drivers in the 86403 ZIP code pay the lowest average annual premium in Arizona, at $1,364.
-See which other areas of the state offer more affordable rates below.
+In Arizona, drivers living in the 86403 ZIP code enjoy the lowest average annual premium at $1,748.
+Check the table below to see which other ZIP codes in the state have more affordable rates.

 ZIP codeCityAverage annual rates